GOP’s Cheney endorses Virginia Democrat Abigail Spanberger

 A spokesman for Luria, Jayce Genco, would say only that there are no current plans for Cheney to get involved in the race.
 A spokesman for Cheney, Jeremy Adler, declined comment beyond the written statement.

-Cheney, who lost her GOP primary in August to a Trump-backed challenger, has previously said she is considering a 2024 presidential campaign, which the former president is also expected to wage.
+Cheney has previously said she is considering a 2024 presidential campaign, which the former president is also expected to wage.

 There is no evidence of widespread fraud, cheating or manipulation of voting machines in the 2020 election.
 Exhaustive reviews in the states disputed by Trump upheld Democrat Joe Biden’s win, and legal challenges pursued by the former president and his allies were rejected by numerous judges, including ones appointed by Republicans.